 Here’s the good news: with something like journaling or personal writing, that’s the beauty – “right” and “wrong” don’t exist.

 Instead, exploration is key here.
-Your #1 job is to try things, and figure out what works for you.
+Your one and only job is to try things, and figure out what works for you.
 Plus, journaling is such a private process that even if there were such a thing as messing up, no one has to see.
-And even the idea of getting to do your stumbling around behind closed doors takes some of the pressure off, don’t you think?
+And even the idea of getting to stumble around behind closed doors takes some of the pressure off, don’t you think?

 While there’s no one right (or wrong!) way to journal... there are some common, basic questions that lots of people have when they’re first starting out.
 And while it’s true that there are no ‘right’ answers to these either, I can offer some guidance from my own experiences that I hope will help.

 5 FAQs for When You’re New to Journaling (or Maybe Just Overthinking It)